nmeum/kahl/README.md

 types from [`draft-devault-bare-01`][draft-devault-bare-01] are supported.
 The BARE schema language is currently not supported, but may be supported in future version of this library.
-Additionally, this hasn't been tested extensively and the API is still subject to change.
+Additionally, this hasn't been tested extensively and the API may still change.

 ## Installation